 Reliably cold hardy, they also multiply freely, naturalizing abundantly in almost any soil type.

 And their lovely, light scent on a cool spring breeze is a delight that shouldn’t be missed!
 Plus, they make wonderful cut flowers.

 So, if you like low-maintenance plants that deliver big-time results, join us now for a look at how to grow and care for grape hyacinth.

 What You’ll Learn

 Native to northern Africa, Eurasia, and the Mediterranean basin, Muscari is a genus of perennial bulbs with approximately 40 different species.

 Previously classified in the lily (Liliaceae) clan, muscari species now belong to the asparagus family, Asparagaceae, subfamily Scilloideae.

-Muscari bulbs are typically hardy in USDA Hardiness Zones 3-9 or 4-8, depending on the species.
+Muscari bulbs are typically hardy in USDA Hardiness Zones 3 to 9 or 4 to 8, depending on the species.